dsong-lab/dsong-lab.github.io/_pages/openings.md

 ### Ph.D.
 Students
 #### Current students
 Current students in [Ph.D. in Biomedical Science at UConn Health](https://health.uconn.edu/graduate-school/academics/programs/ph-d-biomedical-science/) are very welcome to rotate in our lab.
-Please email me (<dosong@uchc.edu>) or stop by my office (R1151).
+If you are interested in computational genomics, please email me (<dosong@uchc.edu>) or stop by my office (R1151).

 Graduate students in Statistics/CS from UConn Storrs may also contact me for potential Graduate Assistantships.